RohiniPrasanna/Traffic-Sign-Detection/README.md

 The detection phase uses Image Processing techniques that create contours on each video frame and find all ellipses or circles among those contours.
 They are marked as candidates for traffic signs.

 The SVM Model is trained each time the ```main.py``` called, before the detection phase but I still save the model in [data_svm.dat](data_svm.dat) to implement the model-reload function in the future to avoid retraining phase.

-If a traffic sign is detected, it will be tracked until it disappears or there is another bigger sign in the frame.
-The tracking method is [Dense Optical Flow](https://docs.opencv.org/trunk/d7/d8b/tutorial_py_lucas_kanade.html).
 ### 2. Prerequisites:
 - Python 3.5
 - [OpenCV3](https://opencv.org/)